inf380p/fall2021/_posts/exercises/2021-12-09-meetupwriteups.md

 canvas: false
 ---

-Submit one request with a writeup of your off-campus cultural immersion meetup experience.
+Submit one Github pull request with a writeup of your off-campus cultural immersion meetup experience.

 Cover questions like these:
 * How did it go?